Middle School American History

 Here, Chesterton illuminates the necessity of knowing history.
 But why should your students study American history?
 To give them the advantages of learning to understand more about God, themselves, and the world around us; to train their minds to think, to perceive wisdom, to pursue virtue, and to proclaim truth!

 Our study of American history will teach students to cultivate historical thinking, learn facts, memorize a timeline, and gain and apply research skills and organization through outlines and writing—all through the engaging study of real people and events that have helped shape the nation they call home.
-Beginning with viewpoints exercises (from Socratic Circles by Matt Copeland), progressing to annotation of small sections of text, and moving on to asking one another questions from their annotations, students will learn the basics of Socratic discussions.
+Beginning with viewpoints exercises (from Socratic Circles by Matt Copeland), progressing to the annotation of small sections of text, and moving on to asking one another questions from their annotations, students will learn the basics of Socratic discussions.
 These skills and conversations will guide class interactions as they begin to see the shades of gray and the nuances of people and events.
 Posing and answering questions will take them deeper into historical events and advance their thinking.
 Learning how to summarize, complete outlines, and write papers will help them connect information, seeing causes and effects.

 While the focus of this class is historical study, there will be some integration of American literature in order to provide a richer experience of the past.
 This middle-school course will invite students to take a closer look at a few seminal and primary works while utilizing a main history text to provide context and understanding of the broad strokes of American history.
 Like other scholé history courses, this class will blend “surveying the landscape” (considering the whole) and deep dives into Great Books from American history.